sriramrokkam/k8s-training/kubernetes/exercise_03_deployment.md

 `kubectl delete pod <pod-name>`

 ## Step 3: rolling update
-Basically you could also achieve all the previous steps with a so called *ReplicaSet*.
+Basically you could also achieve all the previous steps with a so-called *ReplicaSet*.
 And in fact, you did.
 A deployment itself does not manage the number of replicas.
 It just creates a ReplicaSet and tells it, how many replicas it should have.
 Checkout the ReplicaSet created by your deployment:
 `kubectl get replicaset`, try also `-o yaml` to see its full configuration.

-But a deployment can do more than managing replicasets in order to scale.
+But a deployment can do more than managing ReplicaSets in order to scale.
 It also allows you to perform a rolling update.
 Run `watch kubectl rollout status deployment/nginx` to monitor the process of updating.
 Now trigger the update with the following command:

-`kubectl set image deployment/nginx nginx=nginx:mainline --record`
+`kubectl set image deployment/nginx nginx=nginx:mainline`

-Note that the `--record` option "logs" the `kubectl` command and stores it in the deployment's annotations.
-When checking the rollout history later, the command will be shown as change cause.

 Once finished, check the deployment, pods and ReplicaSets available in your namespace.
 By now there should be two ReplicaSets - one scaled to 0 and one scaled to 3 (or whatever number of replicas you had before the update).